The Pact on BBC - all you need to knowMay 18 | 3 min read

 “It’s going to be very lush, very precise, visually a treat for the eyes but also deeply unsettling.
 Simultaneously beautiful and horrifying.”

-The Terror: Infamy premieres on AMC (BT channel number channel 332/381 HD) on Monday, October 7 at 9pm, exclusive to BT TV customers.
+The Terror: Infamy airs on on AMC (BT channel number channel 332/381 HD) on Tuesdays at 9pm, exclusive to BT TV customers.